-The federally Endangered Mission Blue, San Bruno Elfin and Callippe Silverspot butterflies all live on San Bruno Mountain.
-A fourth endangered butterfly, the Bay Checkerspot, was extirpated from the mountain by a fire in 1982 and its host plant is still abundant here.
+The federally endangered Mission Blue, San Bruno Elfin and Callippe Silverspot butterflies all live on San Bruno Mountain.
+A fourth butterfly, the Bay Checkerspot, was extirpated from the mountain by a fire in 1982 but reintroduced in 2017; it is a federally threatened species.
 The magnificent Pipevine Swallowtail is found only in Firth Canyon in southern Brisbane and a couple miles northwest in lower Colma Canyon.
-Monarchs visit in the winter and nothing overwhelms the senses more than to be standing on a ridge top during a full-blown migration of Painted Ladies.
-In the future, San Bruno Mountain Watch would like to restore habitat for two other endangered creatures that were previously extirpated from the mountain, the San Francisco Garter Snake and California Red-legged Frog.
+Nothing overwhelms the senses more than to be standing on a ridge top during a full-blown migration of Painted Ladies.

 Other species living on the mountain include Brush and Jack Rabbit, Pocket Gopher, CA Ground Squirrel, Meadow Vole, Deer-Harvest-House and Parasitic Mouse, Feral House Cat, Gray Fox, Long-tailed Weasel, Raccoon, Striped Skunk, Trowbridge’s Shrew and Opossum, there have been sightings or confirmed populations of the Mountain Lion, Red Fox, Coyote, Black-tailed Deer, Badger, Bobcat, Eastern Fox Squirrel and Western Gray Squirrel.